Exploring group 5 base oil: An overview

 Characteristics and Applications

-Group 5 base oils are commonly used in applications such as engine oils, gear lubricants, industrial fluids, and greases.
+Group 5 oil are commonly used in applications such as engine oils, gear lubricants, industrial fluids, and greases.
 They are also used in the production of synthetic lubricants and other specialty products.
 Their excellent thermal stability makes them suitable for use in high-temperature applications such as aerospace lubricants and industrial fluids.

 Advantages and Common Uses